-The service must still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.
+The service should still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.

-In addition to safety checking children’s workers under the Children's Act 2014, services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.
+In addition to safety checking children’s workers under the Children's Act 2014, services still need to meet their police vetting obligations under Schedule 4 clauses 1-8 of the Education and Training Act 2020(external link)

 Further information is available on the Police vetting page of the Education website.

 The Children's Act 2014 introduces a new children’s workforce restriction, which prohibits services from employing or engaging people with a specified offence as core workers, unless they hold a Core Worker Exemption.

 A specified offence means an offence identified in Schedule 2 of the Children's Act 2014(external link).